apalhinha/workout/content/exercises/auto/f/front-leg-raise.md

 ---
-date: 2021-03-17T22:45:57+01:00
 draft: false
 title: "Front Leg Raise"
 url: "/exercises/front-leg-raise-workout-exercise"
 eid: "f-leg-rais"
 exercise: "Front Leg Raise"
-description: "See the Front Leg Raise exercise, including video demonstration and instructions on how-to perform.
-Identify benefits and activated body parts, see similar, related and supporting exercises."
+description: "See the Front Leg Raise exercise, including video demonstration, instructions on how-to perform, benefits, activated body parts and related exercises."
 intro: ["Standing Leg Raises is a simple exercise that can be done everywhere.
 Focused on your legs, its easy enough to do without preparation, yet hard to do repeatedly."]
 steps: ["Stand on one feet, your shoulders and back straight.", "Raise one leg to the front, until it is parallel to the ground.", "Wait a few seconds on that position.", "Bring the leg back down.
 This is one repetition."]
 hints: ["In case you lack of balance, hold to a chair or a wall.", "Keep your body stable.
 Only the leg should move."]